 Unlike memory foam, latex doesn’t restrict your movements when you switch positions or get up from the bed.
 This can be an advantage for those who have certain mobility concerns or are recovering from surgery.

-Finally, the pillow-top layer made of organic cotton and stuffed with New Zealand wool enhances the breathability even further.
-Plus, the wool creates an additional layer of padding between your body and the coil system, which adds some comfort.
+Finally, the pillow-top layer, made of organic cotton and stuffed with New Zealand wool, enhances the breathability even further.
+Plus, the wool creates an additional layer of padding between your body and the coil system, which adds some additional comfort.

 Overall, I enjoyed sleeping on the Awara mattress.
-Its instant response to pressure and the incredible cooling effect won’t leave anyone disappointed.
+Its instant response to pressure and the incredible cooling effect won’t leave you disappointed.

 - Hot sleepers.
 The Awara is designed to be breathable and can suit even chronic hot sleepers.